 The key is to grow your small business without significant disruption to your current business due to distraction, inattention, or the like.
 This is usually the most difficult point, and where we’ve helped many businesses manage this process.

-You Are Ready to Grow Your Small Business When…
+In Summary, You Are Ready to Grow Your Small Business When…

 - Demand is strong and consistent